-Lastly, enemies are insectoid-like aliens.
-They attack in swarms, fast and vicious, so combat is often better when you’re part of a team.
-Moreover, different Dwarf abilities mix very smoothly to hold enemy hordes and waves.
+You can dig anywhere, mine anything, and fight bug-like creatures as you “work.”
+Enemies attack in swarms, fast and vicious, so combat is often better when you’re part of a team.
+The best part of the game is how different Dwarf abilities mix very smoothly to hold enemy hordes and waves.

 Project Zomboid is a classic-looking sandbox zombie adventure.
 It grants a plethora of gaming mechanics and systems to role-play as a survivor, either solo or alone.

 Zomboid servers support up to 16 people, which can be your friends or random players.
-There’s also a local 4-player split-screen co-op, which many say it’s the best game to play the game.
+There’s also a local 4-player split-screen co-op, which many say it’s the best way to play it.

 Grounded is a more standard story-driven game with open-world and RPG elements.
 Yet, you can play the campaign in co-op with three friends, and the title supports cross-play.